cETH Whitepaper

 tx reverted / receipt + finality unrecoverable

-timeout/nonce error │ error
+timeout/nonce │ error

 │ ▼ │